DataStreams-Solutions/GPTPlugins4All/README.md

 - Support OAuth2.0 flow for token acquisition and usage.
 - Easily create and manage instances of AI assistants and threads for interactive sessions
 - Command-Line Interface (CLI) for convenient management of configurations and interactions.
+- Turn specs into function calls for AI
+- Import specs by name from repo of over 200 plugins
+- Easily create AI Assistants that have these functions (and search, view page, and RAG, and others) using any openai-compatible api
+- AI assistant streaming for real-time applications like phone calls
+- Handles images, sends events
 ## Installation

 Install GPT Plugins 4All using pip: